Don Rosa

 Keno Don Hugo Rosa (/ˈkiːnoʊ ˈdɒn ˈhjuːgoʊ ˈroʊzə/), known as Don Rosa (born June 29, 1951), is an American comic book writer and illustrator known for his comics about Scrooge McDuck and other Disney characters.
 Many of his stories are built on characters and locations created by Carl Barks.

 Rosa created about 90 stories between 1987 and 2006, and in 1995 his 12-chapter work The Life and Times of Scrooge McDuck won the Eisner Award for Best Serialized Story.

-Early life

-Don Rosa was born Keno Don Hugo Rosa on June 29, 1951, in Louisville, Kentucky.

-Rosa's older sister was an avid collector of comics and exposed Don to comics as a storytelling medium at a very early age, teaching him to "read the pictures."

-Growing up his favorite comics were Uncle Scrooge and Little Lulu, as well as his sister's collection of MAD magazines.
-He also had an affinity for Mort Weisinger's era of Superman comics, and he later began to collect The Spirit and Pogo comics.

-Rosa graduated from University of Kentucky in 1973 with a bachelor's degree in civil engineering.

 Career

 The Pertwillaby Papers and early non-ducks work

 Rosa's first published comic was an adventure comic strip titled The Pertwillaby Papers created for his college newspaper The Kentucky Kernel in 1971.
-By the time he graduated in 1973 the comic had amassed 127 chapters.
+Rosa graduated from University of Kentucky in 1973 with a bachelor's degree in civil engineering.
+By the time he graduated, the comic had amassed 127 chapters.